iGEM Applications for the 2022 Team are open

 In this class, you will be learning more about the iGEM competition, synthetic biology, and basic lab techniques.
 Most importantly, you will develop a project proposal.
 At the end of the semester, you will propose your project idea to the class and the team will decide on a project.

 Modeling consists of the use of computational and mathematical models to gain insights on, guide, and analyze experimentation.
 Programs you might use to implement these models include MATLAB, Deepnote, Python, and C++.
 Professor Jason Papin advises the modeling committee each year.
+We use collaborative sites such as Benchling and Trello for protocol and assembly planning

 Human Practices is a diverse field that puts your project in context.
 This committee works with professionals and experts to develop and improve the project into something more impactful.
 You’ll look at the societal implications of our project and work to incorporate the community into its development.
 This committee also handles all the team’s collaborations with other iGEM teams.